EllisLevine/imagesForSICmanual/manual.md

 ### Loading in your SIC program

 There are three ways you can load programs into memory in the SICvm and they can all be found in the File tab in the top left.
 The most common one we expect students to use is "Load and Assemble Sic Source File" which takes a .sic file, assembles it, and loads it into memory.
 If you have an object file you can also load those files by having their extension be .sic.obj.
-Finally, you can also load a SIC Machine state that you have saved previously.
+Finally, you can also load a SIC Machine state that you have saved previously with the "Load Saved SIC Machine State" option.

 ![loaded](https://github.com/EllisLevine/imagesForSICmanual/blob/main/loaded%20program.PNG)

 An example of a loaded in sic program.

 ### The Machine Tab